March 5, 2014 - CNAV Announcement

 February 23, 2010 - Life for pilots would be wonderful if every day were sunny and clear, free of haze and darkness.
 In the Northwest, that tends to be more of an exception.
 In this part of the country, rain, fog and low-hanging clouds can stick with us for months.
 Add in long nights and you begin to get an idea.

 When you step into the cockpit of a Horizon Airlines Q-400 turboprop, you quickly get an idea of the tools that are brought to bear to fight back.
-For the rest of the article by Glenn Farley at King 5 News, please click here.
+The rest of the article by Glenn Farley at King 5 News.

 CareFlite moves to the next milestone in the implementation of WAAS-enabled PinS and approaches